Panama has a unique law called "Rights of Possession" (ROP) that allows people to possess government-owned land in order to make improvements upon it.

 Recent legislation in Panama now allows owners of Rights of Possession (ROP) to convert it into titled property by obtaining a deed, which can then be recorded with the Public Registry.

-Process for converting a Panamá ROP into a titled property:
+Process for converting a Panamá ROP into a Titled Property:

 The applicant will need a service agreement with his attorney to process the title with the assigned government authority.